 - A high cost does not ensure honesty, but it does contribute to the signal’s reliability.

-- The cost must be relevant to the signal, and of interest to whomever you are signalling to.
-If someone wants to see that you care about them through your willingness to spend time and effort, spending all the money in the world might not help.
+- The cost must be relevant to the signal, and of interest to whomever you are signaling to.
+For example, if someone wants to see that you care about them through your willingness to spend time and effort, spending all the money in the world might not help.

 Summary and conclusions